-- (a) Expected values and expected yields to use on the Farm Operation Report will be based on the information reported by you and verified by us at the time the expected value is determined in accordance with section 17(c)(4). - (b) The price of the commodity is the price that you can expect to receive when the commodity is harvested and based on the following sources, in order of priority: - If the commodity is under a marketing contract, the price will be the price contained in the marketing contract (see section 48 for detailed
+- (a) Expected values and expected yields to use on the Farm Operation Report will be based on the information reported by you and verified by us at the time the expected value is determined in accordance with section 17(c)(4). - (b) The price of the commodity is the price that you can expect to receive when the commodity is harvested and based on the following sources, in order of priority: - If the commodity is under a marketing contract, the price will be the price contained in the marketing contract (see section 48 for detailed requirements regarding marketing contracts); - (2) If the commodity was sold during the current insurance period prior to reporting your Intended Farm Operation Report, the price will be the price you received; - (3) The price that we agree best reflects the price you can expect to receive on your farm and for the market where your commodity will be sold, obtained from the most applicable following source for your farm operation (sources under this paragraph do not have an order of priority): - (i) Prices reported by the Agricultural Marketing Service including Market News Reports, National Agricultural Statistics Service, Economic Research Service, or other government agency; - (ii) The FCIC published price, or other price election used to establish your guarantee for an FCIC reinsured policy, for the area where you normally sell the commodity adjusted for basis where applicable; - (iii) Current local, average, cash bid price for the commodity in the area where you normally sell the commodity; - (iv) The average price offered by at least two commercial buyers, one selected by you, and one selected by us;

-- requirements regarding marketing contracts): - (2) If the commodity was sold during the current insurance period prior to reporting your Intended Farm Operation Report, the price will be the price you received; - (3) The price that we agree best reflects the price you can expect to receive on your farm and for the market where your commodity will be sold, obtained from the most applicable following source for your farm operation (sources under this paragraph do not have an order of priority): - (i) Prices reported by the Agricultural Marketing Service including Market News Reports, National Agricultural Statistics Service, Economic Research Service, or other government agency; - (ii) The FCIC published price for the area where you normally sell the commodity; - (iii) Current local, average, cash bid price for the commodity in the area where you normally sell the commodity; - (iv) The average price offered by at least two commercial buyers, one selected by you, and one selected by us; or - (v) Prices from a reliable disinterested third party source such as a commodity broker, crush district, packer/processor or marketing cooperative, and that we approve; or - (4) The average price you received for the three most recent years if no disinterested third-party source specified above exists (We may adjust the three-year average to reflect local market trends, in accordance with section 18(e)(3). - (c) The expected yield of the commodity is the yield that you can expect to produce on your farm operation under normal growing conditions, as demonstrated by your entire farm operation's production history or other data sources (such as verifiable records from a processor): - (1) For commodities that are insured by another policy offered under the Act that provides individual yield coverage in the county where the commodity will be produced, the yield used for the expected yield will be that policy's approved yield, unless:
+- (v) Prices from a reliable disinterested third-party source such as a commodity broker, crush district, packer/processor, or marketing cooperative, and that we approve; - (vi) The average market price used to calculate NAP payments for the area where you normally sell the commodity (including the direct market price if applicable); - (vii) Other price information provided or approved by RMA; or - (viii) The average price you received for the three most recent vears if we agree no disinterested third-party source specified above will accurately reflect the price of the commodity based on the prices you have received in those three years in the area and market where the commodity will be sold (we may adjust the three-year average to reflect local market trends, in accordance with section 18(e)(3)). - (c) The expected yield of the commodity is the yield that you can expect to produce on your farm operation under normal growing conditions, as demonstrated by your entire farm operation's production history or other data sources (such as verifiable records from a processor). - (1) For commodities that are insured by another FCIC reinsured policy that provides individual yield or actual revenue history coverage in the county where the commodity will be produced, the yield used for the expected yield will be that policy's approved yield, unless: - (i) You provide documentation based on your past production practices and any changes to the production practices during the insurance period that we agree demonstrates a higher or lower expected yield; or - (ii) You have produced the commodity in years prior to the first year of your whole-farm history period and we agree the years prior to your whole-farm history period do not reflect the yield you can expect to produce